 Please note that a hearing aid will not restore normal hearing and will not prevent or improve a hearing impairment resulting from organic conditions.
-Hearing aid is only a part of hearing habilitation and may need to be supplemented by auditory training and instruction in lipreading.
-Furthermore, note that in most cases, infrequent use of a hearing aid does not permit a user to attain full benefit from it.
+Furthermore, note that in most cases, infrequent use of a hearing aid does not permit a user to attain its full henefits.